LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Abstract

 \section{Abstract}

 The distribution of subpopulations is an important property hidden within a dataset.
 Uncovering and analyzing the subpopulation distribution within datasets provides a comprehensive understanding of the datasets, standing as a powerful tool beneficial to various downstream tasks, including Dataset Subpopulation Organization, Subpopulation Shift, and Slice Discovery.
 Despite its importance, there has been no work that systematically explores the subpopulation distribution of datasets to our knowledge.
 To address the limitation and solve all the mentioned tasks in a unified way, we introduce a novel concept of subpopulation structures to represent, analyze, and utilize subpopulation distributions within datasets.
 To characterize the structures in an interpretable manner, we propose the Subpopulation Structure Discovery with Large Language Models (SSD-LLM) framework, which employs world knowledge and instruction-following capabilities of Large Language Models (LLMs) to linguistically analyze informative image captions and summarize the structures.
 Furthermore, we propose complete workflows to address downstream tasks, named Task-specific Tuning, showcasing the application of the discovered structure to a spectrum of subpopulation-related tasks, including dataset subpopulation organization, subpopulation shift, and slice discovery.
-With the help of SSD-LLM, we can structuralize the datasets into subpopulation-level automatically, achieve average +2.5 worst group accuracy gain compared to previous methods on subpopulation shift benchmark Waterbirds and Metashift, and also identify more consistent slice topics with a higher model error rate of 36.44\% on slice discovery task for ImageNet.
+With the help of SSD-LLM, we can structuralize the datasets into subpopulation-level automatically, achieve average +3.3\% worst group accuracy gain compared to previous methods on subpopulation shift benchmark Waterbirds, Metashift and Nico++, and also identify more consistent slice topics with a higher model error rate of 3.95\% on slice discovery task for ImageNet.
+The code will be available at \url{https://llm-as-dataset-analyst.github.io/}. \keywords{Subpopulation Structure Discovery \and Large Language Model}